 I used to think that plastic water bottles could be infinitely recycled, that every time I tossed one into the blue bin, it eventually came out to be another plastic bottle.
 As it turns out, that’s not the case.
-Some materials can be recycled infinitely, but plastic isn’t one of them.
+Some materials can be recycled infinitely, but plastic is not one of them.

 Plastic: Once or twice

 Metals are categorized into ferrous and non-ferrous metals.
 All metals have an unlimited lifespan, and it is always a good idea to recycle them, regardless of how much you have.
-If you’re interested in how much cash you can make by being an eco-warrior, read, The Basics of Recycling Scrap Metal for Money.
+If you’re interested in how much cash you can make by being an eco-warrior, read The Basics of Recycling Scrap Metal for Money.